 HOW DO YOU KNOW WHAT TO TRADE?

 This is the tough part.
 Disney releases a phenomenal number of pins in their different venues.
-So pin trading can be an expensive hobby and, as I said before, it can become an obsession.
+So pin trading can be an expensive hobby and it can become an obsession.

 You will find those who trade based on monetary value.
 They’re always looking for something of greater value.
 There are also those who are willing to pay more than face value for a pin they really want.
 They tend to inflate prices and demand for certain pins.